ChrisWhealy/parse-sap-odata/README.md

 The tests don't actually test anything; instead, I've used a test simply as a framework for parsing the metadata and writing the output to a text file.

-`cargo test -- --nocapture > ./tests/parsed_output.txt`.
+`cargo test -- --nocapture`.

-When parsing the OData service `GWSAMPLE_BASIC`, the file `parsed_output.txt` will be several thousand lines long...
+The parsed output will appear in the `./parsed` directory as one `.txt` file per XML file.